quangntenemy/quangntenemy/README.md

 - 👀 I’m interested in fun things
 - 🌱 I’m currently learning DevSecOps
 - 💞️ I’m looking to collaborate on all fun things
-- 📫 How to reach me: maybe I'm most active on [Discord](https://discord.gg/c9rAJvbRWn), Gmail, and Facebook :P
+- 📫 How to reach me: maybe I'm most active on [Discord](https://discord.gg/c9rAJvbRWn), Gmail, and Facebook.
+You should visit [my blog](https://quangntenemy.blogspot.com/) sometimes too 😛
 - I have created many challs for [TBS](https://www.bright-shadows.net/), [Rankk](https://www.rankk.org/) and [WeChall](https://www.wechall.net/), which I used to list on my old website, and maybe will list again here when I have time.
 Also note that I still have 2 unpublished challenges 😛
 - On my old website there used to be some interesting things I used to code, which I'll try to recover and put back to Github in the future 😛
 - On my old website you might find my favourite Hex editor